barrykooij/related-posts-for-wp/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 3.0.0 =
+Requires WordPress 6.6 and PHP 8.0.
+Using Related Posts for WordPress Premium?
+Update it to 3.0 as well.

 This version is safe to upgrade.
 If all of your related posts are linked automatically, we do recommend rerunning the wizard for better results.